ShreyaKapoor18/Nuclear-Particle-Physics/README.md

 is a good model because it might have overfit the data.

-The results show how accurate
+The results show of the errors
-the results are, if we consider parity and if we neglect parity.
+, if we consider parity and if we neglect parity.